harmenverburg/preingest/README.md

 ### OpenAPI (formerly Swagger)

-The [OpenAPI specification](/data/etc/swagger/swagger.json) for use in, e.g., Swagger UI or Postman is maintained manually.
-When using `docker-compose.yml`, this internal API can be accessed from `localhost:8000`, like
+When using `docker-compose.yml`, the internal API can be accessed from `localhost:8000`, like
 <http://localhost:8000/api/preingest/check> to see the API's health status.
+An OpenAPI specification is available at
+<http://localhost:8000/swagger/v1/swagger.json>, and a built-in Swagger UI at <http://localhost:8000/swagger>.

 ## Troubleshooting